apicomponents/blob-collection/README.md

     the documents to get the view data.
   * If there aren't enough to satisfy the limit, goes to the previous date in the manifest and gets more, until it reaches the limit of dates to read.
+* Collection.clearListCache()
+  * This is to reduce _list_ requests which can be expensive, when polling.
+  * If there are multiple clients, a publish-subscribe should be set to call this on all clients whenever `put()` is called.
+Otherwise lists on other clients won't be updated for the maximum age of the cache (5 minutes).

 ## API